programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 ```

 {% include figure.html filename="en-or-urban-demographic-data-r-ggplot2-09.png" alt="Scatterplot with added titles and caption using the labs() function." caption="Figure 9.
-Adding labels and title." %}
+Adding axis labels and a title." %}

 Once you are happy with your graph, you can save it: